danielgs14/danielgs14.github.io/_posts/2024-08-12-cuajiniquil-mar24.md

         {% include figure.liquid loading="eager" path="assets/img/cuajiniquil-mar24/diadema-hotel.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 <div class="caption">
-    <a href="https://marinespecies.org/aphia.php?p=taxdetails&id=513223"><i>Diadema mexicanum</i></a>, the long-spined sea urchin, is an abundant figure in the Eastern Tropical Pacific rocky reefs.
+    <a href="https://marinespecies.org/aphia.php?p=taxdetails&id=513223" style="font-weight: bold;"><i>Diadema mexicanum</i></a>, the long-spined sea urchin, is an abundant figure in the Eastern Tropical Pacific rocky reefs.
 The second picture shows how its long spines shelter small fish, possibly being used as a protection from predators.
 </div>

 Sea stars and sea urchins are echinoderms, a group that also includes brittle stars, sea cucumbers and sea lilies - these last ones are quite uncommon in Costa Rica.